mechaism/mechaism/README.md

 Here, we'll try to prototype Mecha-ism as an Ethereum Contract using Solidity language.

+### FAITH

+FAITH defines constraints that systems must obey to in order to be FAITHful.
+A system which doesn't follow all the constraints cannot be considered FAITHful.

+(paraphrasing REST and RESTfull ;)

 ### The main postulates of the religion are:
 - There is a list of commandments
 - There are two types of commandments: DOs and DONTs